 What does the Great Ocean Walk offer and how does it compare to other Australian multi-day hikes?

-The Great Ocean Walk (104km, 8-day trail from Apollo Bay to the Twelve Apostles near Port Campbell) is one of Australia’s finest multi-day hiking trails — traversing cliff tops, temperate rainforest, coastal heathland, and ocean beaches with daily accommodation options ranging from designated hiker camps to township accommodation.
-The trail passes through the Great Otway National Park’s rainforest sections (the Otway Fly Treetop Adventures — a 600m elevated walkway at 25m height in the forest canopy — is an optional day excursion) before emerging onto the Port Campbell National Park’s dramatic limestone sea stacks.
-The Twelve Apostles, the most photographed geological feature in Australia, rise 45m from the Southern Ocean; the Gibson Steps trail (89 steps to the beach) provides the most accessible ground-level perspective.
-Accessible day sections from the Twelve Apostles visitor area include the Loch Ard Gorge circuits (1–3km, named for the iron clipper that wrecked here in 1878) and the Bay of Islands Coastal Park walks.
-The Great Ocean Walk is bookable through Parks Victoria and accommodates self-guided and guided options.
+The Great Ocean Walk (104km, 8-day trail from Apollo Bay to the Twelve Apostles near Port Campbell) ranks among Australia’s best multi-day hiking trails — crossing cliff tops, temperate rainforest, coastal heathland, and ocean beaches with daily accommodation options ranging from designated hiker camps to township accommodation.
+The trail threads through the Great Otway National Park’s rainforest sections (the Otway Fly Treetop Adventures — a 600m elevated walkway at 25m height in the forest canopy — makes an optional day excursion) before emerging onto the Port Campbell National Park’s rugged limestone sea stacks.
+The Twelve Apostles, the most photographed natural landmark in Australia, rise up to 50m from the Southern Ocean — and despite the name, erosion has left only seven stacks standing today (collapses in 2005 and 2009 took two of the originals).
+The Gibson Steps trail (89 steps to the beach) gives the easiest ground-level view.
+Day sections from the Twelve Apostles visitor area take in the Loch Ard Gorge circuits (1–3km, named for the iron clipper wrecked here in 1878) and the Bay of Islands Coastal Park walks.
+The Great Ocean Walk is bookable through Parks Victoria and works for self-guided and guided options.

 What skiing does the Victorian Alps provide?

-Victoria’s alpine ski resorts — Mount Buller, Falls Creek, Mount Hotham, and the smaller Mount Baw Baw — provide the most accessible skiing from Melbourne and constitute the most visited ski region in Australia by skier visit numbers.
-Mount Buller (180km northeast of Melbourne, 3.5 hours) is the closest major resort to Melbourne and the most visited ski resort in Australia — a village community at the summit with 80km of groomed runs, excellent intermediate terrain, and Australia’s most developed ski village infrastructure.
-Falls Creek (380km from Melbourne, 5 hours) provides the most resort character of any Victorian ski area — a village closed to traffic (vehicle access to the resort edge only), with ski-in/ski-out accommodation, a Nordic trail network, and the most consistent snowfall in Victoria.
-Mount Hotham (330km from Melbourne) is Victoria’s highest major resort (1,861m summit) and has the most demanding expert terrain in Victoria.
-The season runs June–September; snowfall is variable and supplemented by snowmaking.
-Compared to Japan, New Zealand, or North America, Victorian skiing is modest in scale but exceptional in accessibility and resort atmosphere.
+Victoria’s alpine ski resorts — Mount Buller, Falls Creek, Mount Hotham, and the smaller Mount Baw Baw — deliver the easiest skiing to reach from Melbourne and make up the most-visited ski region in Australia by skier numbers.
+Mount Buller (about 235km northeast of Melbourne, 3 hours) is the closest major resort to the city and the busiest in Australia — a village community below the summit with 80km of groomed runs, strong intermediate terrain, and Australia’s most developed ski-village infrastructure.
+Falls Creek (about 385km from Melbourne, roughly 4.5 hours) has the strongest resort feel of any Victorian ski area — a village closed to traffic (vehicle access to the resort edge only), with ski-in/ski-out accommodation, a Nordic trail network, and the most dependable snowfall in Victoria.
+Mount Hotham (about 380km from Melbourne, roughly 4.5 hours) is Victoria’s highest major resort (1,861m summit) and holds the toughest expert terrain in the state.
+The season runs June to early October; snowfall is variable and topped up by snowmaking.
+Set against Japan, New Zealand, or North America, Victorian skiing is modest in scale but stands out for access and resort atmosphere.

 What does the Grampians National Park offer for outdoor recreation?

-The Grampians National Park (Gariwerd, 167,000 hectares, 260km west of Melbourne) provides Victoria’s most significant sandstone mountain landscape — ancient Devonian sandstone ranges that trap mist and support extraordinary wildflower diversity (more than 900 plant species, highest Victorian concentration of endemic plants).
-The Pinnacle walk (6.4km return from Halls Gap) ascends to the park’s most dramatic viewpoint overlooking the Fyans Valley.
-The Boroka Lookout (drive-up) provides the most iconic Grampians panorama.
-The MacKenzie Falls (Victoria’s largest waterfall, accessible on a 45-minute walk from the car park) drops 30m into a tiered pool in a sandstone gorge.
-Aboriginal rock art (Bunjil’s Shelter and the Billimina Shelter) provides the most accessible Jardwadjali and Djab wurrung cultural heritage in Victoria.
-Rock climbing in the Grampians — particularly on the Mt Arapiles area 40km northwest — provides world-class sport and traditional climbing on quartzite faces that have been a testing ground for Australian climbing for 50+ years.
+The Grampians National Park (Gariwerd, 167,000 hectares, 260km west of Melbourne) holds Victoria’s grandest sandstone mountain landscape — ancient Devonian sandstone ranges that trap mist and support extraordinary wildflower diversity (more than 900 plant species, the highest Victorian concentration of endemic plants).
+The Pinnacle walk (about 4.2km return from the Wonderland car park) climbs to the park’s sharpest viewpoint over the Fyans Valley.
+The Boroka Lookout (drive-up) frames the definitive Grampians panorama.
+MacKenzie Falls (Victoria’s largest waterfall, reached on a 45-minute walk from the car park) drops 30m into a tiered pool in a sandstone gorge.
+Aboriginal rock art (Bunjil’s Shelter and the Billimina Shelter) opens up the most approachable Jardwadjali and Djab wurrung cultural heritage in Victoria.
+Rock climbing in the Grampians — particularly on the Mt Arapiles area 40km northwest — offers world-class sport and traditional climbing on quartzite faces that have served as a testing ground for Australian climbing for 50+ years.

 What coastal kayaking and bay experiences does Victoria offer?

-Victoria’s protected waters provide the most accessible sea kayaking in Australia outside Western Australia.
-Port Phillip Bay — Melbourne’s enclosed bay, 38km wide at its broadest — provides calm water paddling with city skyline backdrops; the bay’s Diving Trail (Clifton Springs to Point Lonsdale) is Victoria’s most diverse cold-water dive site, with temperate reef species including weedy sea dragons (found only in southern Australian and New Zealand waters), leafy sea dragons, and seals at Chinaman’s Hat and Pope’s Eye.
-The Wilsons Promontory National Park (the southernmost tip of the Australian mainland, 225km southeast of Melbourne) provides the most dramatic coastal hiking and kayaking in Victoria — the Oberon Bay, Waterloo Bay, and Sealers Cove walks (requiring multiple days and ferry booking to reach the southern promontory campsites) take visitors through the most remote and spectacular coastal terrain on the Victorian coast.
-Little Penguins (Fairy Penguins) return nightly to Phillip Island’s Penguin Parade (800,000+ visitors annually), the most visited wildlife attraction in Victoria, 140km southeast of Melbourne.
+Victoria’s protected waters carry the most accessible sea kayaking in Australia outside Western Australia.
+Port Phillip Bay — Melbourne’s enclosed bay, 38km wide at its broadest — gives calm-water paddling against a city-skyline backdrop; the bay’s Diving Trail (Clifton Springs to Point Lonsdale) is Victoria’s most diverse cold-water dive site, with temperate reef species including weedy sea dragons (found only in southern Australian and New Zealand waters), leafy sea dragons, and seals at Chinaman’s Hat and Pope’s Eye.
+The Wilsons Promontory National Park (the southernmost tip of the Australian mainland, about 200km southeast of Melbourne) holds the wildest coastal hiking and kayaking in Victoria — the Oberon Bay, Waterloo Bay, and Sealers Cove walks (needing multiple days and ferry booking to reach the southern promontory campsites) carry visitors through the remotest, most spectacular coastal terrain in the state.
+Little Penguins (Fairy Penguins) return nightly to Phillip Island’s Penguin Parade (700,000+ visitors annually), Victoria’s most-visited wildlife attraction, 140km southeast of Melbourne.

 What High Country mountain biking and horseback riding does Victoria offer?

-Victoria’s High Country in the northeast — the Bogong High Plains, the upper reaches of the Murray headwaters, and the alpine areas around Mount Hotham, Falls Creek, and Mount Feathertop — provides Australia’s most significant alpine outdoor experiences beyond skiing.
-The Alpine Walking Track (650km from Walhalla to Tawonga South) traverses Victoria’s highest terrain through designated wilderness; the Razorback ridge approach to Mount Feathertop (2,516m return from Harrietville or Diamantina Spur) is Victoria’s finest alpine day hike.
-Mountain biking in the High Country has been developed primarily around Bright (the Mystic and Ovens Trail networks) and Mansfield (Mount Buller’s summer trails, including the Australian Alpine Epic — 100km of singletrack).
-The Man from Snowy River country around Corryong and Mansfield provides horse trekking through the high country that was the inspiration for A.B.
-“Banjo” Paterson’s poem — guided 5–10 day stock horse expeditions through alpine country are available from High Country operators and represent one of Australia’s most culturally specific outdoor experiences.
+Victoria’s High Country in the northeast — the Bogong High Plains, the upper reaches of the Murray headwaters, and the alpine areas around Mount Hotham, Falls Creek, and Mount Feathertop — carries Australia’s foremost alpine outdoor experiences beyond skiing.
+The Australian Alps Walking Track (655km from Walhalla to Tharwa near Canberra) crosses Victoria’s highest terrain through designated wilderness; the Razorback ridge approach to Mount Feathertop (1,922m summit; about 22km return from Diamantina Hut, or 24.5km from Harrietville) is the state’s standout alpine day hike.
+Mountain biking in the High Country has grown up primarily around Bright (the Mystic and Ovens Trail networks) and Mansfield (Mount Buller’s summer trails, including the Australian Alpine Epic — 100km of singletrack).
+The Man from Snowy River country around Corryong and Mansfield offers horse trekking through the high country that inspired A.B.
+“Banjo” Paterson’s poem — guided 5–10 day stock horse expeditions through alpine country run with High Country operators and rank among Australia’s most distinctive outdoor experiences.